Performance in other environments

 Immersed: hot water

 The scale-forming properties of water are also important in hot water giving normal life expectancies of over 10 years.
 Above 60°C, zinc may become cathodic to steel in some waters and no longer provide sacrificial protection if the coating is damaged.
-Where this situation could arise, sacrificial protection can be assured by installing a magnesium anode as “back-up” to the zinc coating.
+Where this situation could arise, sacrificial protection can be assured by installing a zinc anode as “back-up” to the zinc coating.

 Immersed: sea water